-- A NodeMCU development board with a WiFi module (platform for assembly of IoT devices) - Air temperature, humidity, pressure, and light sensors - A set of LEDs and a sound generator to indicate various states
+- 1. A NodeMCU development board with a WiFi module (platform for assembly of IoT devices); - 2.
+Air temperature, humidity, pressure and light sensors; - 3.
+A set of LEDs and a sound generator to indicate various states.

 The devices must transfer environmental data to a local server.
-In the desktop application, each user must create a dashboard for receiving the data from the local server and controlling each device (turn on a sound signal for locating it among similar devices and remotely set the levels of the environmental parameters triggering LEDs.)
+In the desktop application, each user must create a dashboard for receiving the data from the local server and controlling each device (turning on a sound signal for locating the device among similar ones and remotely setting the levels of the environmental parameters triggering LEDs.)

-Microclimate and lighting in the room can be changed by a wireless power terminal, which switches on/off a humidifier, air blower, additional lighting, and fan heater, for example.
-Each user (in turn) can program the local server so, that when a particular user's device registers certain values of environmental parameters, equipment that change the environmental conditions in the room turn on/off.
+The microclimate and lighting in the room can be changed by a wireless power terminal that switches on/off a humidifier, air blower, additional lighting and fan heater, for example.
+Each user, in turn, can program the local server so that when a particular user's device registers certain values of environmental parameters, equipment that changes the environmental conditions in the room turn on/off.

-Recommendations for teachers and learners on preparing and using the educational materials in PLE
+1.4 Recommendations for teachers and learners on preparing and using the educational materials in PLE

-The ECOIMPACT project has been designed so that Russian and Ukrainian universities implementing the project were using the new PLE in their existing educational processes, although the PLE principally changes at least some parts of this process (in respect of teacher-student communication, pace of learning, etc.).
-Thus, to make the most of the university educational materials, they were adapted to the PLE's functionality already at the design stage.
+The ECOIMPACT project has been designed so that Russian and Ukrainian universities implementing the project could use the new PLE in their existing educational process, although the PLE changes at least some parts of this process (in respect of teacher-student communication, pace of learning, etc.).
+Thus, to make the most of the university educational materials, they were adapted to the PLE functionality already at the design stage.
 A model scenario of interaction between teachers and students was also developed.
 To enrich the PLE educational content and enhance the PLE use in the university context, several methodological recommendations should be considered.